This accessibility statement applies to the Study Skills Website.

 We know some parts of this website aren’t fully accessible:

-- site menu is not accessible using a keyboard with small screens or high magnifications
+- Site menu is not accessible using only a keyboard

-- search button is not identified using a keyboard using small screens or high magnification
+- Search button is not identified using a keyboard

 Feedback and contact information